 But they’re also the ficklest group of shoppers, easily deterred by friction and quick to move on if their needs aren’t met.

-Businesses, and more specifically e-commerce websites, that do not tap into high-intent shoppers are quite simply leaving money on the table.
-Optimizing the experience for these shoppers could mean the difference between a quick conversion and a missed sales opportunity.
+Businesses and more specifically e-commerce websites, that do not tap into high-intent shoppers are quite simply leaving money on the table.
+Optimizing the product discovery experience for these shoppers could mean the difference between a quick conversion and a missed sales opportunity.

 So, how do you turn your visitors’ intent into revenue?